Saskatoon Mediation Lawyers Helping Couples Avoid Family Court During the Divorce Process

 Mediation also gives you and your spouse more control over the results than going to court would since you work on conflict resolution together rather than letting a judge make decisions for your family.
 So, if you and your spouse want to maintain some control over the separation agreement and avoid a hostile courtroom environment during divorce, talk to our mediation lawyers in Saskatoon to see if this option is right for you.

 What Is Early Family Dispute Resolution?

 If you’re getting divorced in Saskatoon, it’s important to note that on July 1, 2022, Saskatchewan courts began requiring divorcing couples to go through the early family dispute resolution process first.
 If you fail to do so, you cannot proceed with the legal divorce process, unless you’re able to get a rare exception due to domestic violence, child abduction by the other parent, or another emergency situation.

 If you’re not familiar with early family dispute resolution, it’s helpful to first know that it’s meant to resolve a range of family law issues without going to court.
-These include everything from parenting arrangements and visitation to child support and property division.
+These include everything from parenting arrangements and child support and property division.
 In order to complete your divorce, you and your spouse need to come to an agreement on these important matters, and the family dispute resolution process will help.